 How much does a wheel alignment cost?

-A 2-wheel (front-end) alignment typically costs $80 to $120.
-A 4-wheel alignment costs $120 to $200.
-The price depends on your vehicle type, the shop, and whether any adjustment hardware needs to be freed up due to corrosion.
+Alignment cost depends on whether you need a 2-wheel or 4-wheel service, your vehicle type, and whether any adjustment hardware needs to be freed up due to corrosion.
+A 2-wheel alignment is more affordable than a 4-wheel alignment.
 At AutoBlast in Audubon, NJ, we offer competitive alignment pricing for all makes and models — call (856) 546-8880 for current rates.

 How do I know if I need an alignment?